minio/docs/source/reference/minio-mc/mc-license-register.rst

    mc license register minio3 --airgap

 #.
 Run the command to return a registration link with token
 #.
-Go to the copied registration link in a web browser and sign in to SUBNET, if necessary
+Open the copied registration link in a web browser and sign in to SUBNET
 #.
 Select the :guilabel:`?` button to the right of the :guilabel:`License` number for the deployment
 #.
 In the popup, select the download link and save the key to a path you have access to
 #.
 In the command line, run the following command